 Purpose of the Good Practice Toolkit

-The primary purpose of the Good Practice Toolkit is to provide practical suggestions to promote learning and development and the strengthening of signatory organisation’s policies, practices and operations over time.
+The Good Practice Toolkit provides practical advice and support for the implementation of the Code of Conduct.
+It will provide you with guidance and practical suggestions to support your organisation to meet its compliance requirements, to promote learning and development and to strengthen your organisation’s policies, practices and operations over time.
 It is a comprehensive guide, proposing a broad range of best practice suggestions relating to all areas of the Code.

-As signatories to the Code of Conduct, your compliance obligations rest only with the Code of Conduct itself, not with the entirety of the practical guidance set out in the Good Practice Toolkit.
-Unlike the Standards and Obligations set out in the Code itself, the Good Practice Toolkit guidance is not binding, except where specific reference is made to this in the Obligations.
+As signatories to the Code of Conduct, your compliance obligations rest only with the Compliance Indicators and Verifiers for the Quality Principles and Commitments of the Code of Conduct itself, not with the Good Practice Indicators or the entirety of the practical guidance set out in the Good Practice Toolkit.

 Updates to the Good Practice Toolkit